 Copy C:\Program Files\OpenVPN\easy-rsa folder and contents to C:\OpenVPN-Server-Client-Build.
 Screen grab after copying the folder:

 2. Document your Certificate Authority (CA), Server and Clients parameters in Excel

 Decide now what to name your CA, organization, Common Names, Private Key (PEM) Passphrases, etc. because these values will used by the easy-rsa scripts.
 Since this is a home network instead of a company or institution with a real domain name (i.e. example.com) you’ll need to invent meaningful names.
 The most important items are the Common Names which must be unique within your Certificate Authority.

 Create an Excel Worksheet or text file to document your CA. This document is highly confidential because it contains your client Private Key (PEM) Passphrases.
 I keep my sensitive files in an encrypted Veracrypt file and an Apricorn Aegis Secure Key for on-the-road access.
-The Excel worksheet is as follows or download the full size image here.
+The Excel worksheet is:

 The following parameters are the same as in the above Excel worksheet.